 For instance, your soulmate continually makes excuses for their poor choices or mistakes.
 People who play the victim don’t like to accept personal responsibility for anything.
 It’s always the fault of someone else, something else or something beyond their control.
 They simply don’t want to say “I screwed up”.
 When your soulmate does this, stop accepting their excuses.

 Let’s say your soulmate is late for a date.
 If their excuse is that there was an accident on the freeway, don’t just shrug it off.
 Instead, say “Well, we have all been caught in traffic sometimes.”
 You’re at least letting them know this isn’t about THEM.
 Casually mention that the lesson learned here is to allow extra time.
 If they don’t like it, who cares.
 You’re simply stating fact.

 If your soulmate is constantly telling you about all the people who have done them wrong, don’t act overly sympathetic.
 Don’t feed into it.
 Why?
-Eventually you will join the ranks of one of those people.
-Keep in mind you are also missing the other half of the story.
+Eventually you’ll join the ranks with those people.
+Keep in mind you’re also missing the other half of the story.
 While there may be a slim chance that many people are mistreating them, more than likely they have played their part in all of it.

 If you know you have done all you can to apologize, yet they won’t let it go, tell them they may need professional help if the relationship is to continue.
-Tell them at this point it is out of your control, you have done all you can, and although you wish you could help them, you can’t.
+Tell them at this point it’s out of your control.
+You have done all you can, and although you wish you could help them, you can’t.
 They won’t like this at all.
-But it will be a huge step in teaching them that you are no longer going to be the bad guy all the time.
+But it will be a huge step in teaching them that you’re no longer going to be the bad guy all the time.

 Remember, even soulmates can try to put the blame on you, but that doesn’t mean you have to accept it.
 Don’t let them always play the victim at your expense.